jossemarGT/resume/README.md

 ### I want to write one like yours, may I fork this repository?

-Since this is a public repository you could do it, but taking in account that it has my information the idea sounds kind of creepy...
-So, how about using [tajmone/gh-themes-magick](https://github.com/tajmone/gh-themes-magick) pandoc ported gh-themes as boilerplate instead? (just like I did).
+I would rather suggest using [tajmone/gh-themes-magick](https://github.com/tajmone/gh-themes-magick) pandoc ported gh-themes as boilerplate instead, then take it from there.

 ### Can I haz docz?

 Sure thing, these resources helped me out to create everything you see in this repository

 - gh-themes-magick pandoc ports webesite -> <https://tajmone.github.io/gh-themes-magick/>
 - Pandoc's manual -> <https://pandoc.org/MANUAL.html>